 Previously

 Classically trained, I was a professional dancer for fifteen years before joining la Sorbonne Paris 1 and the Conservatoire Européen d'Ecriture Audiovisuelle to study French screenwriting.
-I then worked as a script doctor and translator for film, TV, and theatre, and localization specialist for advertising.
+I then worked as a script doctor and translator for film, TV, and theatre, and as a localization specialist for advertising.
 I have published a couple of novels, one of which, a historical fiction titled A Useless Mouth has been studied by International section lycéen.nes in France.

 Also